OutSystems/docs-odc/src/eap/forge/submit.md

 * Asset names must be unique.
 The name can't be the same as a name used for a previously submitted Forge asset.
 * Submit any dependencies first, because you can’t proceed with submission if you’re missing a dependency.
 * Apps must be deployed to Production.
-* Assets must have a short description which you can edit in Service Studio.
+* Assets must have a short description which you can edit in ODC Studio.
 * The asset name of this version must be the same as its previous version.

 ## Submit an asset to Forge

 You can submit assets to Forge without needing to upload your asset.
 When you access Forge, you see a list of developed assets to select from your organization context.

 By default, the Asset name, the icon, and the short description are the ones defined during the development.
-You can change them in Service Studio and submit a new version with the changes.
+You can change them in ODC Studio and submit a new version with the changes.
 The short description displays on the asset's card.

-1. Log into the Portal and select **Forge**, from the left-side menu.
+1. Log into ODC Portal and select **Forge**, from the left-side menu.
 A list of assets available to install on your organization displays.
 1. On the top right, click the **Submit to Forge** button.
 A list of assets developed in your organization displays.
 1. From this list of assets, select the one you want to submit.
 1. Enter a detailed summary of your asset.
 Make sure it fully describes the asset's features and the problem(s) it solves.